 Stress Echocardiogram (exercise or dobutamine)

 The stress echocardiogram examines what happens to the heart when it is stressed.
 First, the patient is attached to an EKG and blood pressure cuff.
 Next, a sonographer will obtain resting ultrasound images of the heart from different locations on the chest.
 With a physician present, the patient will then either exercise on a treadmill or be given a medication to increase the heart rate along.
 Ultrasound pictures are again recorded immediately after the heart has been stressed and compared with images before stress or at rest.
 EKG recordings are also obtained before, during, and after exercise.
 The physician interpret the test based on any changes to the heart occurring immediately following the stress procedure.

 The TEE procedure is used when structures of the heart, such as the chambers and valves, need to be viewed in very fine detail.
 After the throat is sprayed with a numbing medication and medication is given to make the patient sleepy, a tiny ultrasound transducer, placed on the end of a long tube, is passed down the espophagus to a position that is next to the heart.
 Multiple recordings and pictures of the heart are taken.
 This test requires the patient to fast and have nothing by mouth for 6 hours prior to the exam (morning pills may be taken with sips of water).
 Since medication is used, someone will need to drive the patient home following the procedure.

 This test uses a small amount of radioactive tracer, given through an IV, to provide pictures of the heart taken by a special camera.
-The tracer is given before exercise and again following exercise.
+The tracer is given at rest and then again following exercise or medication administration.
 The images taken by the camera allow the cardiologist to compare the amount of blood flowing to the heart muscle before and after exercise.